-This year, consider giving your birthday babe the gift of gratitude by wrapping up packages that are so much more than a play thing.
-From soccer balls that reach the corners of the earth, to charming jewels that donate to causes of all kinds, scroll through the album below for 9 ideas on where to score feel good gifts that give back to a world-wide community.
-(This post contains affiliate links.)
+This year, consider giving the gift of gratitude by wrapping up packages that are so much more than a plaything.
+From soccer balls that reach the corners of the earth to charming jewels that donate to causes of all kinds, scroll down for 16 ideas on where to score feel-good gifts that give back to a worldwide community.

 It’s all about the Power of Play.
 Purchase one of the super durable soccer balls from One World Play Project for your dribbling darling and a second one gets donated to impoverished communities all over the world.
 One million balls have been donated so far, making it easier for kids everywhere to do what they do best… play!

 Available at Amazon.com, $45.